 Source: Essential Oil Safety, 2nd Ed.

-Bay Laurel Aromatherapy Benefits
+Bay Laurel Essential Oil Benefits

-Essential Oils & Aromatherapy for Dummies: Bay laurel is a warming essential oil that can help relieve muscle tension.
+Essential Oils & Aromatherapy for Dummies: Bay laurel is a warming, stimulating essential oil that can help relieve muscle tension.
 Use the essential oil in a massage oil to stimulate lymph and blood circulation.
 The scent may help improve memory, relieve headaches, reduce sinus and lung congestion, and support the immune system.

 The Encyclopedia of Essential Oils (updated edition): Bay laurel oil is useful to help relieve indigestion, flatulence, loss of appetite, scanty periods, colds, and flu.